rust-lang/rfcs/text/3503-frontmatter.md

 Downsides:
 - When sharing in markdown documents (e.g. GitHub issues), requires people escape markdown code fences with an extra backtick which they are likely not used to doing (or aware even exists)
 - Familiar syntax in an unfamiliar use may make users feel unsettled, unsure how to proceed (what works and what doesn't).
+- If viewed from the lens of a comment, it isn't a variant of comment syntax like doc-comments

 ### Alternative 1: Doc-comment